decompfrontier/decompfrontier.github.io/source/pages/TODO/index.rst

     + [ ] Is it really a good architecture?
 I'm afraid there's a lot more that can be borrowed as a lession from Spring/ASP.NET
     + [ ] HIGH PRIORITY: Remove all the current MST/Packet classes and switch to an external generator like with Python.
 This can help with external tools and having an unified packet/mst definition for stuff like decomp as well.
 (Parsing the responses with a decomp is a big redundant work)
     + [ ] Implement actual info saving routines, nothing is really saved or connected atm
-    + [ ] Find a way to avoid restarting the app to run the migrations, possibly run the migrations before the server boots up (seems like a Drogon skill issue by me)
+    + [x] :del:`Find a way to avoid restarting the app to run the migrations, possibly run the migrations before the server boots up (seems like a Drogon skill issue by me)` Fixed in https://github.com/decompfrontier/server/commit/0069e4e99dad9052ceb5e86bd771f967f724f7ca
-    + [ ] Implement proper DLL entrypoint
+    + [ ] Implement proper DLL entrypoint (Java ok: https://github.com/decompfrontier/client/blob/main/proj.android/app/src/main/java/it/arves100/gimuserver/OfflineMod.java, Win32 proxy ok: https://github.com/decompfrontier/offline-proxy/commit/d1b9c70d6d3414b7f44d69496613e4ce7cbac223)

 Unit managment
 -----------------------------